 5. AFCENT (NATO) southern part of The Netherlands (PA9VW)

-In actual fact, the Air Force a very exciting and educational part of my life.
+In actual fact, the Air Force was a very exciting and educational part of my life.

 After I was discharged,